-the action of God and means, between the Spirit and man, as if the divine work could be accomplished otherwise than in and by man.&#8221;
+the action of God and means, between the Spirit and man, as if the divine work could be accomplished otherwise than in and by man."

-The &#8220;Reformation&#8221; says again, under date of the 29th November, 1846:
+The "Réformation" says again, under date of the 29th November, 1846:

-&#8220;The religion and ecclesiastical system, which is set forth by Mr. Vermont, rests, it seems to us, on two principles: the authority of the Bible and the aid of the Holy Spirit.
+"The religion and ecclesiastical system, which is set forth by Mr. Vermont, rests, it seems to us, on two principles: the authority of the Bible and the aid of the Holy Spirit.
 It is not, of course, against those two principles, considered in themselves, that we desire to protest, but against the use made of them.
 Thus the action of the Holy Spirit is taken in the point of view of a gross supranaturalism.
 The divine action is not conceived of in its dynamic harmony with human action, but rather as a purely objective and constantly miraculous power.
 It seems that God is to intervene in a way which excludes man; and that where calculation, the use of means, and well considered activity, come in, the Holy Spirit can find no place.
 The expectation of the faithful is to be entirely passive.
 It must await the unfolding of divine graces and abstain from action as much as possible, so as to leave them more liberty.
-In a word, spiritual graces are always brought back to the supernatural form they assumed in the apostolic age.&#8221;
+In a word, spiritual graces are always brought back to the supernatural form they assumed in the apostolic age."